We have an open list and welcome requests for registration from patients living in or moving to the practice area.

 You can register by either:

-- completing the online patient registration form and patient health questionnaire (adult)
+- Completing the online patient registration form and patient health questionnaire (adult)

-- completing a form available from reception
+- Completing a form available from reception.

 You will have a named, accountable doctor who is responsible for coordinating your care.
 You can still talk to or make appointments to see any of our doctors or nurses, not just your named GP.

 We recommend that new patients undertake a health check with a practice nurse.
+You will have a brief medical.

-If you are not registered with the surgery you will be unable to see one of our doctors unless you have a serious emergency.
+If you are not registered with the clinic, you will be unable to see one of our doctors unless you have a serious emergency.
 In most other cases, calling 111 is a better option.

 You can be registered as a temporary patient for up to three months.
 This means you can be registered with our practice and remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with our practice.